Ever have a log that wouldn’t fit in the chimney? Assuming this is the case, you realize that cutting logs the right length is significant.

 - Efficient and durable

-- Makes for more secure, more adjusted stacks
+- It makes for more secure, more adjusted stacks

 - Fits firebox better for more, cleaner consuming